(Mis-)Matching Type-B Anomalies on the Higgs Branch: General Structure of Type-B Conformal Anomalies

 Next we move to item $(\beta)$ of Sec.~\ref{n2anomalies} regarding the role of the anomalies of the generators of the $\NN=2$ Coulomb-branch chiral ring.
 We propose:

-\paragraph{\bf Conjecture II.} {\it A type-B anomaly matches if it involves CBOs generated solely by operators whose anomalies match.
-Otherwise, the type-B anomalies do not match. }
+\paragraph{\bf Conjecture II.} {\it A type-B anomaly matches if it involves CBOs generated (using the chiral ring OPE) by operators whose anomalies match. }

 This conjecture is compatible with the previous Conjectures Ia and Ib.
 For simplicity, let us focus on $\NN=2$ SCFTs with a freely generated Coulomb-branch chiral ring.\footnote{In $\NN=2$ SCFTs the folklore is that the Coulomb-branch chiral ring is infinite dimensional, but freely generated \cite{Tachikawa2013n,Beem:2014zpa} by a finite number of CBOs.
 However, as outlined in \cite{Bourget:2018ond,Argyres:2018wxu,Bourton:2018jwb}, there exist some exceptions to this rule where the $\NN=2$ chiral ring is not generated freely.
-We do not expect that the existence of non-trivial chiral ring relations will affect the conclusion of our argument.} In the case of a trivial IR chiral ring all the type-B CBO anomalies are expected to match.
+We do not expect that the existence of non-trivial chiral ring relations will affect the conclusion of our argument.} According to conjecture Ia, in the case of a trivial IR chiral ring all the type-B CBO anomalies are expected to match.
 This includes the anomalies of the generators.
 Conjecture II reasserts the matching of all anomalies as a consequence of the matching of the generators.
-In more general theories, the IR chiral ring is non-empty.
-Then, Conjecture Ib implies that the anomalies of CBOs in the IR chiral ring match while the rest typically do not.
-Since the fusion of generators that belong in the IR chiral ring produces operators that are still part of the IR chiral ring, and the fusion with operators outside the IR chiral ring yields operators outside the IR chiral ring, Conjecture II extends naturally the validity of Conjecture Ib outside the subsector of the generators.
+In more general theories, the IR chiral ring is non-empty and conjecture II guarantees conjecture Ib, if one can establish the matching for the CBO anomalies of the ring generators.
 We will confirm Conjecture II by explicit computation in the example of $\NN=2$ SCQCD, which is discussed in Sec.~\ref{sec:N2SCQCD}.